iitis/DatagenCopulaBased.jl/README.md

 marginals are determined by a given copula.
 See 'Copula Methods in Finance', U. Cherubini, E. Luciano, W. Vecchiato, Wiley 2004.

-In terms of probabilistic the function `C: [0,1]ⁿ → [0,1]` is the `n`-dimensional copula if it is a joint cumulantive distribution of `n`-dimensions random variable with all marginals uniformly distributed on `[0,1]`.
+In terms of probabilistic the function `C: [0,1]ⁿ → [0,1]` is the `n`-dimensional copula if it is a joint cumulative distribution of `n`-dimensions random variable with all marginals uniformly distributed on `[0,1]`.

+This  module use following copula families to generate data:
+* Elliptical copulas (Gaussian, t-Student),
+* Archimedean copulas (Claytin, Frank, Gumbel, Ali-Mikhail-Haq)
+* Marshal-Olkin copula.

 ## Installation